 - Move forward with their lives, better skilled and equipped for the job market

-The canal college training programme was available in three locations across Scotland: Falkirk, Inverness and West Dunbartonshire.
-It was aimed at people aged 16+ who were not in employment and who were looking to progress into a job, further education or training.
+The Canal College® training programme is currently available in Falkirk, and has previously been delivered in Inverness and West Dunbartonshire.
+It is aimed at people aged 16+ who are not in employment and who are looking to progress into a job, further education or training.

-During the programme, participants undertook a wide range of practical projects helping conserve and enhance the built, natural and cultural heritage of three of Scotland's 200-year-old canals: the Forth & Clyde, Union and Caledonian canals.
+During the programme, participants undertake a wide range of practical projects helping conserve and enhance the built, natural and cultural heritage of Scotland's canals: the Forth & Clyde, the Union, and the Caledonian canals.